SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The body of a class contains zero or more *declarations*.
-These *declarations* can include both stored and computed properties, instance methods, class methods, initializers, a single deinitializer, subscripts, type aliases, and even other class, structure, and enumeration declarations.
+These *declarations* can include both stored and computed properties, instance methods, type methods, initializers, a single deinitializer, subscripts, type aliases, and even other class, structure, and enumeration declarations.
 Class declarations can't contain protocol declarations.